VMware DNS chaos

 Run DNS chaos with port

 It specifies the DNS port where DNS chaos is injected.
-You can tune it using the PORT
+Tune it by using the PORT environment variable.

 Use the following example to tune it: